Quick Answer

 Stakes, Connectors, and Low-Voltage Accessories

 Landscape lighting systems often stay repairable even when the original fixture family is discontinued.
 In those cases, the parts you need may be the stake, wire connector, low-voltage cable, or mounting hardware rather than the light itself.
-Compare replacement stakes and wire connectors.
+Compare replacement stakes.

 When a Compatible Replacement Makes More Sense